TobiasgutPrivat/AutoAlteration/ReadMe.md

 Example: replace a RoadTechCheckpoint with a Booster
 > map.replace("RoadTechCheckpoint",new BlockChange("RoadTechSpecialTurbo"));

+#### Block Selction

+There is also the option to select Blocks by Keywords

+Example place a Turboring at every CP or Multilap Block:

+> map.placeRelative(Blocks.select("Checkpoint|Multilap"), "GateSpecialTurbo");

 **Further Functionality** : please look at other Alterations how to do it.